 The Agency also administers, in partnership with VDOT, the Historical Highway Markers program.
-As the nation's first program of its type, which will be 90 years old in 2017, DHR is committed to maintaining the iconic role the program has played in presenting Virginia's history to travelers along the Commonwealth's byways.
+As the nation's first program of its type, it turned 90 years old in 2017, DHR is committed to maintaining the iconic role the program has played in presenting Virginia's history to travelers along the Commonwealth's byways.
 To-date, more than 2,600 markers have been place on Virginia's roads.
 The challenge is to maintain them, place them in safe locations, and as new information is known, update them so that they remain relevant to current and future generations.
-DHR's portion of the program is managed by a single FTE who has very specific expertise in Virginia history, with volunteer assistance from an editorial committee composed of experts in Virginia history and the Board of Historic Resources which ultimately approves marker topics for addition to the program.
+DHR's portion of the program is managed by a single FTE who has very specific expertise in Virginia history, with the assistance of one part-time employee, a volunteer editorial committee composed of experts in Virginia history, and the Board of Historic Resources which ultimately approves marker topics for addition to the program.
 In order to make the rich content of the program applicable to students of all ages, as well as to tourists, DHR has utilized markers to develop itineraries (in print form) that complement the education, tourism and economic development goals of other State agencies.
-The next opportunity is to adapt the markers' content to a digital delivery format, which will increase access to the program content.
-Funding to develop a pilot program has been obtained by the Agency and is currently in development.
+The program has successfully completed its pilot program to develop Historical Highway Marker Audio Tours that are accessed through a downloadable mobile app.
+The goal was to incorporate markers along all major Interstate highways and official state byways.
+So far, highway markers along I-95 and the Virginia Capital Trail have been recorded and are available for download.

+This effort has increased access to the program content as well as opened up avenues to incorporate the program into k-12 education in innovative ways.
 Investment in the program is reliant upon private sponsorship of new markers which covers the cost to have them produced.
-The commonwealth has not directly funded the program since the 1970s, however VDOT has recently been able to fund a program to methodically review the existing condition of markers so that DHR can make recommendations to the Board of Historic Resources about retiring or replacing damaged or deficient markers.
-Replacement, when it occurs, requires that marker texts be re-evaluated for accuracy and updated to incorporate the results of new scholarship.
+The commonwealth has not directly funded the program since the 1970s; however, VDOT has recently been able to fund a program to methodically review the existing condition of markers so that DHR can make recommendations to the Board of Historic Resources about retiring or replacing damaged or deficient markers.
+Replacement, when it occurs, requires that marker texts be re-evaluated for accuracy and updated to incorporate the results of new scholarship which requires additional staff time.

 Just as historic places provide the foundation for Virginia's \$21.5 billion tourism industry and the nearly \$4 million film industry, adaptive reuse of historic buildings using rehabilitation tax incentives has proven to be the single most effective tool in successful urban revitalization.
-A 2014 report on the economic benefits of historic preservation by Virginia Commonwealth University documents the long-term economic impact and performance of one of the Department of Historic Resources' most critical program services-technical assistance and certification of private historic rehabilitation projects that qualify for state and/or federal tax credits.
-As noted in a press release from Preservation Virginia, "During the 17-year period [covered by the study], nearly \$1 billion in tax credits leveraged almost \$3 billion in private investment, resulting in the rehabilitation of 2,375 buildings-ranging from warehouses, hotels, theaters and even part of a prison complex to private residences.
-Expenses of \$3.97 billion for these rehabilitation projects serves as a catalyst on sectors of the economy to stimulate an additional estimated \$3.9 billion in activity, adding to the state's overall economic well being, according to the study"-producing reliable investments even through the Great Recession of 2007-2009.
+A 2018 report on the economic benefits of historic preservation by Virginia Commonwealth University documents the long-term economic impact and performance of one of the Department of Historic Resources' most critical program services-technical assistance and certification of private historic rehabilitation projects that qualify for state and/or federal tax credits.
+As in the report, during the 17-year period covered by the study, \$1.2 billion in tax credits leveraged \$4.5 billion in private investment, resulting in the rehabilitation of 2,564 buildings-ranging from warehouses, hotels, theaters and even part of a prison complex to private residences.
+Expenses of \$5.8 billion for these rehabilitation projects serves as a catalyst on sectors of the economy to stimulate an additional estimated \$4.5 billion in activity, adding to the state's overall economic well-being, according to the study.
 Annual performance for the Department of Historic Resources is summarized in the bullets and table below.
-As of January 2017, those figures had grown to more than \$4.6 billion in private investment.